ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 #### Cost

-To some extent it would be desirable for the even to stand on it merits as a place to hear and debate the latest ideas in health bioinformatics rather than a place to nibble food and drinks.
+To some extent it would be desirable for the even to stand on its merits as a place to hear and debate the latest ideas in health bioinformatics rather than a place to nibble food and drinks.
 Hence, the event could prosper with a smaller budget.

 #### Invitation list